neomjs/neo/resources/data/deck/learnneo/pages/Welcome.md

 <details>
 <summary>This is a disclosure widget</summary>
-This is a fascinating piece of information which is revealed when the widget is expanded.
+<p style="background-color:lightgreen;padding:8px">This is a fascinating piece of information which is revealed when the widget is expanded.</p>
 </details>

 Topics also sometimes contain runnable examples.
 These are shown as tab panels with Source and Preview tabs.